Request to Join

 In his free time Dr. Noronha enjoys spending time with his wife and 3 young daughters.
 He is an amateur aquarium enthusiast, enjoys exercising, and is still an avid Buffalo Bills fan despite decades of futility.

-Amy is an emergency physician newly graduated from residency at University of Chicago and now the associate medical director and clinical faculty at John Peter Smith Hospital in Dallas Fort Worth.
-She is also an Administrative Fellow with IES and works as a consultant on health policy and medical media writing.
+Amy is an emergency physician and an associate medical director and clinical faculty at IES / John Peter Smith Hospital in Dallas-Fort Worth.
+She also works as a consultant on health policy and medical media writing.
 Nationally published in venues like NPR, Forbes, Chicago Tribune, STAT and featured on TEDx and TLC and Discovery Channels (Untold Stories of the ER and Sex Sent Me To the ER), Amy has a distinct interest in sharing the story of medicine to better align understanding and incentives among stakeholders in healthcare -- patients, staff, physicians, insurance companies, government agencies, public health and the like.
 In her spare time, she enjoys traveling, yoga, swing dancing, and running.
+She attending medical school at UT Southwestern and residency at University of Chicago

 Dr. Nelson is Professor and Chair of the Department of Emergency Medicine and Chief of the Division of Medical Toxicology at Rutgers New Jersey Medical School in Newark, NJ.
 He completed his residency in emergency medicine at Mount Sinai School of Medicine and a fellowship in medical toxicology at New York University.
 Dr. Nelson is a member of the Board of Directors of the American Board of Emergency Medicine and a Past-President of the American College of Medical Toxicology.
 He remains actively involved with CDC, FDA, DHS, and with several professional medical organizations on clincial and public health issues surrounding abused drugs and addiction.
 Dr. Nelson is an editor of the textbook Goldfrank’s Toxicologic Emergencies (now in its 10th edition) and on the editorial boards of several journals including Annals of Emergency Medicine and Journal of Medical Toxicology.
 In addition to providing direct clinical care to patient in the ED, he is intimately involved with care provided through the New Jersey Poison Information & Education System.
 His areas of clinical and scholarly interest include safe medication use, particularly opioids, pain management, emerging drugs of abuse, and medication safety.